BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 9. From the **Assign role** dropdown menu select **Student**
 10. Click **Enrol users**

+After performing all these steps, you should have 2 users - a student and a teacher, both enrolled to the same course.

 ## What we tested
 $$*TODO* Add a description of the module and the user stories that you chose to test.
 For example, in the case of the Moodle example, you can write something like this: